IHE/ITI.PDQm/input/pagecontent/volume-1.md

 Note 1: The Mobile Patient Demographics Query [\[ITI-119\]](ITI-119.html) transaction corresponds to the transactions used in the [PDQ](https://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) and [PDQv3](https://profiles.ihe.net/ITI/TF/Volume1/ch-24.html) Profiles and provides similar functionality.
 There is no transaction which corresponds to the Patient Demographics and Visit Query [ITI-22].
 See [ITI TF-2: Appendix M.4](https://profiles.ihe.net/ITI/TF/Volume2/ch-M.html#M.4) for a mapping of query fields for PDQ, PDQv3, and PDQm transactions.
-TODO:  Verify this is stil accurate.
+TODO:  Verify this is still accurate.

 Note 2: The Patient Demographics Consumer shall implement at least one of the Mobile Patient Demographics Query [ITI-78] or Patient Demographics Match [ITI-119] transactions.